 Fortunately for construction workers, there may be some circumstances under which they may be able to bring a personal injury lawsuit to recover for the losses they have sustained in an on the job accident.
 Generally, these situations arise when the injury was caused by the negligence of someone with whom the worker does not have an employer-employee relationship with.
 These include the following:

 There are some extremely limited circumstances in which an injured worker may be able to file a lawsuit directly against his or her employer, such as when an employer engages in intentional conduct that is substantially certain to result in injury to an employee.
-These cases often involve violations of .2 To determine where this or any of the above circumstances apply in your case, call our office today.
+These cases often involve violations of OSHA’s health and safety regulations.2 To determine where this or any of the above circumstances apply in your case, call our office today.

 Call a Philadelphia Construction Site Accident Lawyer Today to Discuss Your Legal Options